md-nahiduzzaman/paint-shop-client/README.md

 - **Community Connection**: Join our thriving community of crafters, where you can share ideas, seek advice, and showcase your latest masterpieces.
 - **Effortless Shopping**: Enjoy a seamless shopping experience with intuitive navigation, secure checkout, and prompt delivery to your doorstep.

-CraftBD is your partner in crafting adventures, where imagination knows no bounds!
+PaintShop is your partner in crafting adventures, where imagination knows no bounds!